- Make a Donation

 Accenture and Save the Children share a vision for creating a more secure future for young people.
 Among the 200 million people worldwide actively seeking work, a disproportionate share - 75 million - are youth and young adults under the age of 25.
 This new demographic landscape represents not only a crucial development challenge, but also a tremendous source of human capital and economic opportunity.
 Our partnership builds programming that strengthens future employment outcomes for youth and helps open economic opportunities for the next generation of workers and caretakers of children in developing countries around the world.

 With a goal to train nearly 100,000 young workers by 2018, Save the Children's partnership with Accenture equips youth with the skills they need to get a job or build a business.
 Our work assists Accenture in achieving their goal of reaching 700,000 youth globally.
-Together, we have partnered in more than a dozen developing countries around the world, bringing Save the Children’s signature approach to youth employment most recently to the Philippines, Egypt, Indonesia, Vietnam, Bangladesh and China.
+Together, we have partnered in more than a dozen developing countries around the world, bringing Save the Children’s signature approach to youth employment to countries such as Bangladesh, China, Egypt, Indonesia, the Philippines, and Vietnam.

 Leveraging Technology for Development

-Accenture is helping Save the Children launch an Information and Communications Technology (ICT-enabled) database to improve data collection that will advance programming for youth employment.
+Accenture also helped Save the Children launch an Information and Communications Technology (ICT-enabled) database to improve data collection to accelerate programming for youth employment.
 The database allows us to better understand the impact of various interventions, and provides more accurate and timely evidence of ‘what truly works’ to improve employment outcomes.

 Evidence and Thought Leadership